SINTEF-9012/PruneCluster/README.md

 ### Licence

-The source code of this library is licenced under the MIT License.
+The source code of this library is licensed under the MIT License.